adityaarakal/instant-express-manager/docs/USER_GUIDE.md

 ## Getting Started

+### Installing the App (PWA)

+Instant Expense Manager is a Progressive Web App (PWA) that can be installed on your device:

+**Mobile (iOS/Android)**:
+- Open the app in your browser
+- Tap the Share button (iOS) or menu (Android)
+- Select "Add to Home Screen"
+- The app will appear on your home screen like a native app

+**Desktop (Chrome/Edge)**:
+- Open the app in Chrome or Edge
+- Click the install icon in the address bar
+- Click "Install" when prompted
+- The app will open in its own window

+**Benefits of Installing**:
+- Works offline
+- Faster loading
+- App-like experience
+- Automatic updates

+### Update Notifications

+When a new version is available, you'll see an update notification at the bottom of the screen:
+- **Solid, visible background** for clear readability
+- **"Update" button**: Immediately refreshes to apply the update
+- **"Later" button**: Dismisses the notification

+The app automatically checks for updates every 5 minutes.
+For more details, see [PWA Features Documentation](./PWA_FEATURES.md).

 ### First Launch

 When you first open the app, you'll see the Dashboard with summary metrics.
 Start by creating your first bank and bank account to begin managing your finances.